skip to main content

 Operational Maintenance

 Are special tools required for operational maintenance?
-The simple answer is no!
-There is not a lot of necessary maintenance because there are not a lot of moving parts.
+The simple answer is no. There is not an extensive amount of necessary maintenance because there are not many moving parts.

-The one thing a fire department will have to do annually—clean the filter.
-Much like a furnace in a residential property, the cabinet needs air to run through it to keep it cool.
+The one thing a fire department will have to do annually is to clean the filter.
+Much like a furnace in a residential property, the cabinet needs air flow to keep it cool.
 Cleaning the filter annually will help maintain optimal performance.

 Software Maintenance